ocueye2/heretothere/README.md

 (This is desined to be run on linux)

 ### linux
-to run this program, make a venv virtual enviroment and run `pip install cherrypy` and then run `start.py`.
+to run this program, make a venv virtual enviroment and run `pip install cherrypy qrcode pillow` and then run `start.py`.
 ### docker
 just clone this repo